How to become a nurse?

 Alongside the success level and approval rating of the Universities you shortlist, it’s also important to consider that you’ll likely be living on-site full time.
 This means it's important to pick a campus that fits your lifestyle as well as your topic of study.
 For example, if you prefer living in towns or cities, then opting for a University set in one might be the best fit for you as opposed to a more rural location.

-As nursing degrees are in part vocational, you should also be aware of where you will complete practical training, known as placements, for your degree.
-Most Universities are paired with a teaching hospital for medical qualifications and degrees, so knowing the workplace you will be in should also factor into your overall decision.
+Undertaking a nursing degree means that you will spend 50% of your time in practice.
+You should be aware of where you will complete practical training, known as placements, for your degree.
+Most Universities are paired with a teaching hospital for healthcare/nursing qualifications, so knowing the workplace/location you will be in should also factor into your overall decision.

 Applying for and accepting an undergraduate nursing degree place

 As with all other University applications, applying for a degree in nursing is done through the UCAS service.
 This service enables you to submit your formal application, in addition to details about yourself, including your educational history and qualifications.
-You are also able to complete a written statement to let the University know why you’d be a good fit for their course.
+You are also able to complete a written statement to let the University know why you’d be a good fit for their course and for nursing.

 This written statement should give your shortlisted Universities an insight into why you want to study nursing and your motivation and goals behind completing a degree in your chosen field.
 At many sixth forms and colleges, tutors are on hand to help you create the best personal statement you can to begin your educational career.